8ta4/say/README.md

 To save some bucks, `say` uses voice activity detection (VAD) to cut down on unnecessary usage.
 But VAD may not be flawless.

+> Am I going to get arrested for using this software?

+Well, that depends on where you live.
+Different places have different laws about recording conversations.
+This software is meant to help with accessibility, not to act as a recording device.
+But if someone misuses it, there could be legal trouble.

 ## Usage

 > How do I access recent transcriptions?